 Fathers of rocketry

-Russian Konstantin E. Tsiolkovsky (1857-1935) published what is now known as the “rocket equation” in 1903, in a Russian aviation magazine, according to NASA.The equation concerns relationships between rocket speed and mass, as well as how fast the gas is leaving when it exits and how much propellant there is.
-He also published a theory of multistage rockets in 1929.
+Russian Konstantin E. Tsiolkovsky (1857-1935) published what is now known as the “rocket equation” in 1903, in a Russian aviation magazine, according to NASA.The equation concerns relationships between rocket speed and mass, as well as how fast the gas is leaving when it exits the propellant system's exhaust and how much propellant there is.
+Tsiolkovsky also published a theory of multistage rockets in 1929.

 Rockets in spaceflight

 Rockets were also used to take measurements of radiation in the upper atmosphere after nuclear tests.
-The nuclear explosions mostly ceased after 1963's Limited Test Ban Treaty.
+The nuclear explosions mostly ceased after 1963's Limited Nuclear Test Ban Treaty.

 With time and experience, however, progress was made.
-The first time a rocket was used to send something into space was the Sputnik mission, which sent a Soviet satellite aloft on Oct.
+A rocket was used for the first time to send something into space on the Sputnik mission, which launched a Soviet satellite on Oct.
 4, 1957.
-After some failed attempts, the United States used a Jupiter-C rocket to heft its Explorer 1 satellite into space on Feb.
+After a few failed attempts, the United States used a Jupiter-C rocket to heft its Explorer 1 satellite into space on Feb.
 1, 1958.

 It took several more years before either country felt confident enough to use rockets to send people into space; both countries started with animals (monkeys and dogs, for example).
 Russian cosmonaut Yuri Gagarin was the first human in space, leaving Earth on April 12, 1961, aboard a Vostok-K rocket for a multiorbit flight.
 About three weeks later, Alan Shepard made the first American suborbital flight on a Redstone rocket.
 A few years later in NASA's Mercury program, the agency switched to Atlas rockets to achieve orbit, and in 1963, John Glenn became the first American to orbit Earth.